syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 ## Flexible working hours

 The default values for `StartHour` and `EndHour` are 0 and 24 to show all the timeslots in a day, week, workweek views.
-You can set the [StartHour](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_StartHour) and [EndHour](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_EndHour) properties of [DaysViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html) to show only the required time duration for users.
-You can set the `StartHour` and `EndHour` in time duration to show the required time duration in minutes.
+Set the [StartHour](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_StartHour) and [EndHour](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.TimeSlotViewSettings.html#Syncfusion_UI_Xaml_Scheduler_TimeSlotViewSettings_EndHour) properties of [DaysViewSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Scheduler.DaysViewSettings.html) to show only the required time duration for users.
+Set the `StartHour` and `EndHour` in time duration to show the required time duration in minutes.

 {% tabs %}
 {% highlight xaml %}